let's talk

 The difference in the team structure to develop a corporate and a custom website

-But besides the main costs of web development, some of the charges also impact the final cost of the web development process.
+Besides the main costs of web development, some of the charges also impact the final cost of the web development process.
 These are hidden costs.

-Hidden Costs of Website Development
+Hidden Website Development Costs

 When developing a website, you should also consider the hidden costs that every web development process faces.